robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

  7. **Reading the FPGA switches for 15sec**
      * On the *LWHPS2FPGA* Bridge is with the address offset *0x00* a **PIO** (*Parallel I/O*) Soft-IP module connected
      * It is assigned to the FPGA switches of the development baord
-     * Use following command allows to read the FPGA switches of your board
+     * Use the following command to allow to read the FPGA switches of your board
         ```bash
         FPGA-readBridge -lw 0
         ````